 2. Invest in Warehouse Automation and Robotics

-Unlike traditional warehouses that rely on workers’ physical strength and speed, automated warehouses offer high flexibility, consistency and reliability.
+Unlike traditional warehouses that rely on workers’ physical strength and speed, warehouse and 3PL automation offers high flexibility, consistency and reliability.
 Robotic order picking can automate product handling from receiving to shipping.
 When order volumes or business needs change, robotics can adapt easily without sacrificing speed or accuracy.

 3. Integrate IoT (Internet of Things) Devices